-The activities of over 80 million people in 19 countries have an impact on the natural environment of the Danube River Basin, and are also leading to serious problems with water quality and quantity, and significant reductions in biodiversity in certain part sof the river baisn.
+The activities of over 80 million people in 19 countries have an impact on the natural environment of the Danube River Basin, and are also leading to serious problems with water quality and quantity, as well as significant reductions in biodiversity in certain parts of the river basin.

-Too much inadequately treated waste water still ends up in the Danube, puting at risk the drinking water supply for millions of people, and also leading to problems for irrigation, industry, fishing, and tourism.
+Too much inadequately treated waste water still ends up in the Danube, leaving at risk the drinking water supply for millions of people, while also leading to problems for irrigation, industry, fishing, and tourism.

-The main pollution problem is the excessive volumes of nutrients entering the river, mainly from agricultural fertilisers, and untreated or not adequately treated municipal sewage, including facies and household products.
+The main pollution problem is the excessive volumes of nutrients entering the river, mainly from agricultural fertilisers, and untreated or not adequately treated municipal sewage, including faeces and household products.

 Further, organic pollution can cause significant changes in the oxygen balance of rivers and lakes.
-As a consequence this can impact the composition of aquatic species.
+Consequently, this can impact the composition of aquatic species.
 Organic pollution is mainly caused by untreated or only partially treated wastewater from cities/villages, industry and agriculture.
-Many agglomerations in the Danube River Basin have no, or insufficient, wastewater treatment and are therefore key contributors to organic pollution.
+Many agglomerations in the Danube River Basin have none, or insufficient, wastewater treatment and are therefore key contributors to organic pollution.